 About John Glassie

-John Glassie is the author of A Man of Misconceptions, a non-fiction book published by Riverhead about a great and strange 17th-century polymath named Athanasius Kircher.
+I'm the author of A Man of Misconceptions, a non-fiction book published by Riverhead about a great and strange 17th-century polymath named Athanasius Kircher.
 A New York Times Book Review "Editors' Choice," it was called one of the best books of 2012 by Atlantic Wire and Scientific American.
-He is working on another book.
+I'm working on another book.

-Glassie's written work has been published by The Atlanta Journal-Constitution, The Believer, Forbes, The Los Angeles Review of Books, The New Republic, The New York Times, The Paris Review, The Washington Post, Wired, and many other venues.
-In addition to writing articles about books, the arts, and ideas, he has interviewed dozens of public figures, from Anita Hill to Gene Simmons to Jhumpa Lahiri.
+My written work has been published by The Believer, The Los Angeles Review of Books, The New Republic, The New York Times, The Paris Review, The Public Domain Review, The Washington Post, Wired, and other venues.
+In addition to writing articles about books, the arts, and ideas, I've interviewed dozens of public figures, from Anita Hill to Gene Simmons to Jhumpa Lahiri.

-For many years, Glassie was a contributing editor for The New York Times Magazine, where among other things he published first-person stories from around the world and worked with many of the finest literary novelists, journalists, and memoirists in the United States and abroad.
-These include authors such as Diane Ackerman, Daniel Alarcón, Nadeem Aslam, Sarah M. Broom, Ben Fountain, Sheila Heti, Gabe Hudson, Samantha Hunt, Randa Jarrar, Mat Johnson, Bret Anthony Johnston, Etgar Keret, Rachel Kushner, Laila Lalami, Yiyun Li, Dale Maharidge, Sarah Manguso, ZZ Packer, Karen Russell, Saïd Sayrafiezadeh, Robert Stone, Wells Tower, Abraham Verghese, Vendela Vida, Bryan Washington, Kevin Wilson, and John Wray.
+For many years I was an editor with The New York Times Magazine.
+Among other things there I published first-person stories from around the world and worked with some very fine literary novelists, journalists, and memoirists.
+These include authors such as Diane Ackerman, Daniel Alarcón, Nadeem Aslam, Sarah M. Broom, Rachel Cline, Ben Fountain, Sheila Heti, Gabe Hudson, Samantha Hunt, Randa Jarrar, Mat Johnson, Bret Anthony Johnston, Etgar Keret, Eka Kurniawan, Rachel Kushner, Laila Lalami, Yiyun Li, Dale Maharidge, Bob Morris, Sarah Manguso, Dina Nayeri, ZZ Packer, Kathryn Rhett, Karen Russell, Saïd Sayrafiezadeh, Robert Stone, Wells Tower, Abraham Verghese, Vendela Vida, Bryan Washington, Kevin Wilson, and John Wray.

-John has taught writing at Pratt Institute and has given talks or participated on panels at Brooklyn Academy of Music (BAM), Columbia University, Loyola University in New Orleans, The New School, The CUNY Graduate Center, and The University of Iowa.
-He has also worked as an independent editor with a number of authors on their manuscripts and book proposals.
+I've taught writing at Pratt Institute and have given talks or participated on panels at Brooklyn Academy of Music (BAM), Columbia University, Loyola University in New Orleans, The New School, The CUNY Graduate Center, and The University of Iowa.
+I've also worked as an independent editor with a number of authors on their manuscripts and book proposals.

 Interviews, Talks & Other Events